Home ยป Recipes

 Pouring liquid coffee into the bowl with pound cake ingredients.

-Pour the liquid coffee into the bowl and mix.
+Pour the vanilla extract into the bowl and mix well.
+Next, pour the liquid coffee into the bowl and mix.
 For this recipe, I used coffee that I had brewed earlier in the day.

-Instant coffee granules help you make the right liquid coffee amount that gives this chocolate pound cake more depth, or you can use some from your morning coffee.
+Instant coffee granules help you make the right amount of liquid coffee, which gives this chocolate pound cake more depth.
+You can also use some of your morning coffee.

 Pouring buttermilk into a bowl with chocolate cake ingredients.